Tag Archive for: Medicine

 Secretary: Ambrine BOUZIT

-Due to social distancing guidelines and in light of current health measures—with the faculty closed until further notice—this general meeting was held via Zoom.
+Due to social distancing guidelines and in light of current public health measures—with the faculty closed until further notice—this general assembly was held via videoconference on Zoom.
 More than 40 people attended the meeting.

-Finally, you can now follow us on Facebook: @CCC.Corpo
+Finally, you can follow us on Facebook right now: @CCC.Corpo

 Contact us on Facebook via the account: Charles Claude Croco

-Find us on Instagram: @CharlesClaudeCroco
+And follow us on Instagram: @CharlesClaudeCroco

-Physical activity isn’t just a way to lose weight.
-Exercise offers significant benefits from medical, social, and economic perspectives.
+Physical activity is not just a way to lose weight.
+Exercise offers significant benefits from a medical, societal, and economic perspective.
 It actually helps boost the immune system and promotes overall well-being: walking, running, or gardening activates metabolic processes—in other words, biological reactions—that take place within our bodies.

 The benefits of exercise can be seen not only in one's physical appearance but also in one's mental health:

-Physical health
+Physical Health

-Strictly speaking, exercise alone cannot prevent obesity or being overweight.
-However, physical activity is often recommended as a complement to appropriate treatment to help patients achieve their goals.
+Strictly speaking, exercise does not prevent obesity or being overweight.
+However, physical activity is often recommended as a supplement to appropriate treatment to help patients achieve their goals.

 In general, exercise helps regulate weight with the goal of achieving a more toned physique.
-Muscles can produce certain hormones, called myokines, which have metabolic effects on various organs at a distance.
-As Cédric Moro (research director at Inserm within the Institute of Metabolic and Cardiovascular Diseases in Toulouse) explains, “In an obese patient, muscle tissue contains some fat.
+Muscles can produce certain hormones, called myokines, that have metabolic effects on various organs at a distance.
+As Cédric Moro (research director at Inserm’s Institute of Metabolic and Cardiovascular Diseases in Toulouse) explains, “In an obese patient, muscle tissue contains some fat.
 Exercise burns this fat, and insulin then becomes more effective at supplying the muscle with glucose.
-This notably reduces the risk of developing type 2 diabetes.”
+This, in particular, helps prevent the onset of type 2 diabetes.”

-The positive effects of exercise on weight issues or diabetes are only beneficial if done correctly.
+The positive effects of exercise on weight issues or diabetes are only beneficial if exercise is done correctly.
 There are guidelines that must be followed to ensure effectiveness with minimal side effects.

-Cardiovascular diseases
+Cardiovascular Diseases

-When it comes to cardiovascular disease, the risk factors are well known: smoking, stress, high blood pressure… Regular physical activity improves and regulates the functioning of the cardiovascular system, thereby reducing cardiovascular risks:
+When it comes to cardiovascular disease, the risk factors are well known: smoking, stress, high blood pressure… Regular physical activity improves and regulates the functioning of the cardiovascular system, leading to a reduction in cardiovascular risks:

 • Potential 50% reduction in high blood pressure

-• Increase in good cholesterol levels
+• Increase in "good" cholesterol levels

-We also know that below a certain VO₂ max threshold—the maximum amount of oxygen the body consumes during intense exercise—a patient with heart failure requires a transplant.
+We also know that below a certain VO2 max threshold—the maximum amount of oxygen the body consumes during intense exercise—a patient with heart failure must undergo a transplant.
 Thibaut Guiraud, a physiology researcher at I2MC, explains that “With exercise, you improve your physical capacity and can move out of the ‘red zone,’ which is above 5 METs (equivalent to the ability to walk at 4–5 km/h for a few minutes).”

-Regular physical activity helps strengthen the heart and thus prevent or delay cardiovascular problems.
+Thus, regular physical activity helps the heart become stronger and can therefore prevent or slow the onset of cardiovascular problems.

 Cancer

-It’s no secret that physical activity can help with the recovery from certain cancers.
+It's no secret anymore: physical activity can help with the recovery from certain cancers.

 Cancer is the leading cause of death, ahead of cardiovascular disease: the number of cases has doubled over the past 30 years.

-Exercising during treatment helps the body counteract certain negative side effects of treatment, such as fatigue.
+Exercising during treatment helps the body counteract certain negative effects of treatment, such as fatigue.
 Provided, of course, that the exercise is moderate and tailored to the specific treatment.
 Béatrice Fervers, an oncologist at the Léon-Bérard Center, explains that “The sooner a patient begins physical activity after diagnosis, the better they are able to counteract side effects.”

 In fact, physical activity alters body composition (reducing visceral fat and maintaining or even increasing muscle mass) as well as muscle strength.
-The potential effects of regular physical activity on the mechanisms involved in tumor proliferation can be explained: the best-documented effects pertain to breast cancer and involve glycemic regulation, increased insulin sensitivity, an anti-inflammatory effect, and hormonal regulation.
+The possible effects of regular physical activity on the mechanisms involved in tumor proliferation can be explained: the best-documented effects relate to breast cancer and involve blood sugar regulation, increased insulin sensitivity, an anti-inflammatory effect, and hormonal regulation.

-According to researchers at ISERM, physical activity may help reduce the risk of recurrence in breast and colon cancer.
+According to researchers at ISERM, physical activity may help reduce the risk of recurrence in breast and colon cancers.

-Mental health
+Mental Health

 As we saw in the article on meditation, physical activity contributes to better mental health.

-Exercise doesn’t just help people with health conditions.
-It also promotes well-being in those who engage in it, helping to reduce psychological risks.
+Exercise doesn't just help people with illnesses.
+It also promotes the well-being of those who engage in it, reducing psychological risks.

-Stress relief
+Stress Relief

 Physical activity can help reduce stress.
-In fact, exercise triggers the body to release hormones called endorphins, which are known as “feel-good” hormones.
+In fact, exercise triggers the body to produce hormones called endorphins, which are known as “feel-good” hormones.
 As a result, anxiety levels are reduced after physical activity.

-Dr. Martine Duclos, an endocrinologist and head of the Sports Medicine Department at the Gabriel-Montpied and Estaing University Hospitals (Clermont-Ferrand), explains that exercise can help reduce the need for anti-anxiety medications; for example, “in anxious or stressed individuals, regular physical activity provides the same benefits as anti-anxiety medications, without the side effects or risk of dependency; it also has an effect similar to that of antidepressants in people suffering from mild to moderate depression.”
-Exercise also stimulates the release of neurotransmitters involved in depression when they are deficient, serotonin being the primary one.
+Dr. Martine Duclos, an endocrinologist and head of the Sports Medicine Department at the Gabriel-Montpied and Estaing University Hospitals (Clermont-Ferrand), explains that exercise can help reduce the need for anti-anxiety medications; for example, “in people who are anxious or stressed, regular physical activity provides the same benefits as anti-anxiety medications, without the side effects or risk of dependence; it also has an effect similar to that of antidepressants in people suffering from mild to moderate depression.”
+Exercise also stimulates the release of neurotransmitters involved in depression when they are deficient, with serotonin being the primary one.

-Beyond its calming effect, exercise also allows us to take a break from our daily routine and forget the little worries that usually occupy our minds while we’re working out.
+Beyond its calming effect, exercise also allows us to take a break from our daily lives and forget the little worries that usually occupy our minds while we’re working out.

-Sleep quality
+Sleep Quality

 It's just a short step from reducing stress to improving sleep.

-Dr. Duclos notes that “exercise has two positive effects: you’ll have less trouble falling asleep, and athletes will wake up less often in the middle of the night.”
+Dr. Duclos states that “exercise will have two positive effects: you’ll have less trouble falling asleep, and athletes will wake up less often in the middle of the night.”

-This is largely due to the regulation of blood pressure and the release of endorphins, which help us relax more effectively.
+This is due, in particular, to the regulation of blood pressure and the release of endorphins, which help us relax more effectively.
 As a result, exercise reduces stress, leading to physical fatigue rather than mental fatigue.

-In addition, participating in sports requires people to be more organized and, as a result, to regulate their biological rhythm (also known as the circadian rhythm).
-This also involves eating better to improve performance.
+In addition, participating in sports requires people to organize themselves better and, as a result, regulate their biological rhythm (also known as the circadian rhythm).
+This also involves eating a healthier diet to improve performance.
 All of these factors play an important role in sleep quality.

-“However, it’s important not to exercise too late in the day, because that will push back your bedtime,” Martine Duclos points out.
+However, it’s important not to exercise too late in the day “because otherwise it will push back your bedtime,” Martine Duclos points out.

 The Brain and Depression